Self-Organizing Railway Traffic Management: Acknowledgments

 The work presented in this paper has been carried out in the context of the SORTEDMOBILITY project.
 This project is supported by the European Commission and funded under the Horizon 2020 ERA-NET Cofund scheme under grant agreement N 875022.
 Vito Trianni and Leo D'Amato acknowledge partial support by TAILOR, a project funded by EU Horizon 2020 research and innovation program under GA No 952215.

-\begin{IEEEbiography}[{ }]{Federico Naldini} is a researcher \& engineer in computer science applied to rail traffic \mbox{management} at COSYS-ESTAS, Université \mbox{Gustave Eiffel}, France.
-He received the PhD in Automatic Control and Operations Research and the MSc degree in Industrial Management Engineering from the University of Bologna, Italy.
-His research focuses on advanced decision \mbox{support} \mbox{systems}, integrating \mbox{mathematical} modeling, \mbox{metaheuristics}, optimization algorithms, \mbox{artificial} \mbox{intelligence}, \mbox{operations research} and \mbox{simulation}.
-In particular, he addresses large-scale, real-time problems in rail traffic management, including train re-routing and re-scheduling and energy-efficient train operations under interlocking and signaling constraints. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Federico Naldini} \hyphenpenalty=9000 \exhyphenpenalty=9000 is a computer science researcher at ESTAS, Université Gustave Eiffel, France.
+He received a PhD in Operations Research and an MSc in Industrial Engineering from the University of Bologna, Italy.
+He combines software engineering with optimization, AI, metaheuristics, and simulation to develop decision-support systems for industrial and transportation applications.
+His research focuses on real-time rail traffic management, including train rescheduling, rerouting, and energy-efficient operations. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Fabio Oddi} earned a Master's degree in Control Engineering from Sapienza University of Rome, Italy, in 2022.
 He is currently pursuing a Ph.D. in Computer Science Engineering at the same institution, with his research funded by the Institute of Cognitive Sciences and Technologies of the National Research Council (ISTC-CNR).
 His research focuses on exploring the role of interaction networks in decision-making processes for decentralized agent-based systems.\end{IEEEbiography}